chrischow/dataandstuff/_posts/2020-04-09-singapore-covid19-case-data.md

 The data shows that the government's enhanced measures to combat COVID-19 appear to be working based on the no-transmission rate over time.
 This rate measures the percentage of people who did not transmit COVID-19 after contracting it.

-Initially, the no-transmission rate (dark blue line) was high because cases were primarily imported (red line).
+Initially, the no-transmission rate (dark blue line, `tx_pct`) was high because cases were primarily imported (red line).
 Subsequently, the no-transmission rate fell alongside the number of imported cases fell, indicating that local transmissions rose.
 The no-transmission rate dropped below 50% shortly after DORSCON was raised to Orange on 7 Feb 20.
 Thereafter, the no-transmission rate has risen steadily as the government introduced enhanced precautionary measures.

 ```python